EParc/CleaningDataProject/CodeBook.md

 ## Data Files

-The file `tidy_data.csv` includes the final data set.
+The file `tidydata.txt` includes the final data set.
 The file `run_analysis.R` takes the original data set and creates the tidy data set

 ## Data File contents